This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How to Use a MacBook as an External Monitor

 To use your MacBook as an external monitor, connect its output port to the display’s input port with a cable.
 In some cases, you may need an adapter to connect the two, especially if the video cable doesn’t connect to the port on your Mac.

 Macs come with different video ports, such as Thunderbolts, HDMI, and display ports.
 You can find out which ports your Mac comes with from its specs.
 This will help you get the right video cable and determine whether it needs an adapter.

-How to Connect an External Display to Your Mac
+How to Connect an Display to Your Mac

-Newer Macs allow you to connect one or more external displays and use your MacBook as a second monitor for your PC.
+Newer Macs allow you to connect one or more separate displays and use your MacBook as a second display for your PC.
 You can connect the external displays to your Mac in two ways: with a wire or wirelessly.